 The other Avengers dual-parallel comes in the form of Hawkeye and Romanov.
 She had been raised in the spy-world (extrapolated from movie dialogue as I've never been comic-book inclined) and taught from child-hood to live for herself and her missions.
 Morality had nothing to do with it.
 At least not until Hawkeye gave her a chance, against orders, to try to fix her moral compass.
 She saw that event as her one chance at redemption and felt a debt beyond imagining to the man who let her future have a different story.

-The Loki comes along spouting the ideal that people shouldn't have minds or wills of their own.
+Then Loki comes along spouting the ideal that people shouldn't have minds or wills of their own.
 It just makes things messy and them unhappy.
 And he just so happens to have a means to enable such brain-washing, mind-wiping.
-All of his previous functions are over-written by Loki's demands and desires.
+Hawkeye targeted, all of his previous functions are over-written by Loki's demands and desires.
 Until Romanov manages to return the favor with 'cognitive re-calibration'.
 But when Hawkeye is finally coming out of it, he tells her she can't understand where his head is - 'Do you have any idea,' he asks, 'what it's like to have your mind ripped out and replaced with something else?'
-Her response is simple and the best one can be given, 'You know I do.'
+Her response is simple and the best one that can be given, 'You know I do.'